Kasmanaft/grape_atm/README.md

 # Instructions

-- You can then visit the api at the following endpoints (GET request) http://localhost:9292/atm - get ATM state, will return JSON like:
+You can then visit the api at the following endpoints (GET request) http://localhost:9292/atm - **get ATM state**, will return JSON like:

     [
      {"nominal": 1, "amount": 2},
      {"nominal": 2, "amount": 12}
     ]

-- You can withdraw from ATM with POST request "http://localhost:9292/atm" with JSON body like this:
+You can **withdraw from ATM** with POST request "http://localhost:9292/atm" with JSON body like this:

     {"amount": 234}